jsguides

 some(callbackFn)

-some() tests whether at least one element in the array passes the test implemented by the provided function.
-It returns true if it finds an element for which the function returns true, otherwise false.
+some() tests whether at least one element in the array passes the test implemented by the callback you pass in.
+It returns true if it finds an element for which the callback returns true, otherwise false.

 Syntax